uncomplicate/neanderthal/articles/tutorial_opencl.md

 So, we will wrap all code we work with into `with-default` and `with-default-engine`.
 Our code will then be executed on the first available device on the first available OpenCL platform.
 On my machine, that would activate the fastest GPU (the first of the three Radeons I have) using the AMD's OpenCL drivers.
-Your setup would probably be more or less different.
+Your setup may be different.

 ```Clojure